La Celle-sur-Nièvre: Administration

 As in most communes there is a local school based in the same building as the Mairie (Townhall).

-Demography

-Being a small commune of only about 160 people there are however a variety of different nationalities represented locally, Portuguese, Norwegian, English, Dutch and Irish to name a few and to add to that are the second or family home owners many now living in Paris.

 Other

 There are two local wine growers both with tasting at Mauvrain.
 It also achieves note for the local Charolais cattle.

 The nearest shop is in the bar at Beaumont-la-Ferrière, a small town about 3 km distance where English is spoken.
 Vans visit the outlying villages to sell their produce.

 La Celle has a Church St Martin's but it is only open for special events or in rotation for services.
 The church is otherwise available in Beaumont.